Start an Application

 Whether auditioning in-person or remotely, undergraduate students auditioning on our January and February dates should plan to be available for the entire audition day beginning at 8:30 AM EST. You can view the basic schedule for the day in the resources tab.
-You will receive your exact audition time early the week of your audition date.
+You will receive your exact audition time early the week of your audition.
 The December audition date generally begins in the early afternoon, the exact schedule will be provided closer to the date.

 To ensure full consideration for admission and merit-based financial aid, students should audition no later than the final regular audition date posted.
 Please note that some areas may be unable to give late applicants full consideration.